equinor/appsec-threatmodeling-101-workshop/slides/content/tm-the-sdlc.md

 <hr>

-This example is by no means exhaustive, reality is more complex.</br> All models are wrong.
-Some models are useful<!-- .element: style="font-size:0.7em"-->
+This example is by no means exhaustive, reality is more complex.</br> "All models are wrong.
+Some models are useful"<!-- .element: style="font-size:0.7em"-->

 ---